dailyerosion/dep/docs/meetings.md

+ 6 Aug 2014
+  Update meeting, Cruse, Gelder, James
+  - A side project with Gelder was funded by Iowa Nutrient Reduction Strategy
+  - Should find out this month about the main grant application needed for agronomy matching funds
+  - Great deal of discussion on the grid ordering work and how this can be used to find converging flow.
+Gelder wants to rerun cutter, but this will take considerable time.
+  - Lots of discussion about what we are going to do with terracess.
+Initially, just need to quantify how many are there.

 23 Jul 2014
   Update meeting, Cruse, Gelder, James, Victoria, Hao, Sarah
   - James would like to look into soil table differences